gslender/com.gslender.izone.lights/README.md

-# com.gslender.izone
+# com.gslender.izone.lights
-Homey App for the iZone range of AC and Lighting devices
+Homey App for the iZone range of Lighting devices